spacer

 ARTICLE VIII – AMENDMENTS

 (A) The Board, at any annual, regular or special meeting for which a quorum exists, may amend and/or repeal these Bylaws and may make new Bylaws, as it may deem necessary.
+Amendments, repeal, or new Bylaws shall become effective upon the affirmative vote of a majority of the Board.
+A minimum of 15 days must pass between the presentation of the amendment proposal to the Board and the vote to approve or disapprove the amendment, repeal or new bylaws proposal.

 (B) In the event any portion of these Bylaws is subsequently rendered invalid by act of the General Assembly of South Carolina those portions hereof which are not affected by such legislation shall remain in full force and effect until and unless altered or repealed in accordance with the terms hereof.